 - Information regarding the risks and efficacy of vaccines is available.
-Please refer to information and links provided with this policy. - Workers with questions or concerns regarding COVID-19 vaccines and/or Workers with impaired immunity are encouraged to discuss with their primary health care provider.
+Please refer to information and links provided with this policy. - Accredited Practitioners with questions or concerns regarding COVID-19 vaccines and/or Accredited Practitioners with impaired immunity are encouraged to discuss with their primary health care provider. - It is the Accredited Practitioner's responsibility to arrange their vaccination to ensure compliance with this policy or applicable Public Health Order.
+However, in some Healthscope facilities, Healthscope will offer on-site administration of COVID-19 vaccinations.